-Your post must include the logo above and a link to Tootise Time, or the linky will be deleted.
+All I ask is that: Your post must include the logo above and/or a link to Tootise Time, or the linky will be deleted.
 I don’t mean to be harsh, but there have been a lot of people linking in and when the participants graciously click over to their blogs, there is no sign of Fertilizer Friday anywhere to be found.
 This is not fair to those who do follow the rules, therefore…well you know!

 So? what are you waiting for?
 Get outside, feed, water, snap and post!

 It FINALLY warmed up here in Alberta.
 The rain stopped and things are growing.
 My intention today was to go out and do the yard work, edging, weeding and mowing the grass…pruning and primping etc.